KosBow/Kos-portfolio/README.md

 Khosrat A Portfolio

 Personal portfolio website built with React, TypeScript, Vite, and Tailwind CSS to showcase my projects, skills, and contact info.
+The project was originally inspired by a YouTube tutorial from [PedroTech](https://www.youtube.com/c/PedroTechnologies).
+But I customized and adapted the structure, design, and content to fit my own needs and style.

 📑 Table of Contents